 Coming to Panama and experiencing what it has to offer are very important in your decision-making process.
 It is essential to have that “boots on the ground” experience so you will really see, hear, feel and taste what living in Panama would be like.
 You can read about Panama, but nothing beats the feeling of actually visiting Panama and seeing what your life could be like here.

-The Panama Relocation Tours are tours that are designed specifically for this purpose.
-Guests will be taken to several different possible locations for retirement.
+The 6-day, 6-night all-inclusive Panama Relocation Tours are designed specifically for the purpose of educating you about relocating to Panama. .
+Guests are taken to several different possible locations for retirement.
 These are Panama towns and cities that we feel are the best places to live in Panama.
 The goal of our tours is to provide an objective, “boots on the ground” Panama experience, so our guests are able to make a well-informed decision at the end of the day.

 Then, if you decide Panama is right for you, this is the NEXT STEP IS.…

 Decide where you want to live in Panama.

 Research about the best places to live in Panama and then get to know these areas better during a Panama Relocation Tour.
 You have many wonderful options such as bustling Panama city, the beach town of Coronado, the Azuero Pensinula, and of course, Boquete and Volcan, a popular retirement destination because of its beautiful views and spring-like weather all year.
 There’s also Puerto Armuelles or Bocas Del Toro, which are small towns where you will get to live near the ocean and see frequent sightings of dolphins.
 Whether you’d like the beach life, the city life or a peaceful life in the mountains, there’s a Panama town or city that’s right for you.